ADD CONDITION

 Storage and Handling

-Equate Honey Lemon Cough Drops, Equate Sf Menthol Cough Drops, and various other cough drop products are supplied in lozenge form.
-It is important to note that these products should not be used if the bag is torn or open.
+Equate Honey Lemon Cough Drops and Equate Sf Menthol Cough Drops are supplied as lozenges.
+These products should not be used if the bag is torn or open.

 Product Labels